myriadrf/LimeADPD/docs/userguide/dpd-viewer.rst

 .. note::

-   Expected values for delay ND are in the range [74-80].
+   Expected values for delay ND are in the range [74-85].

 .. note::

-   If in consecutive DPD calibration procedures, different, random values for ND are obtained, which are out of specified range, there is a RF reflection or interference.
+   If in consecutive DPD calibration procedures, different, random values for ND are obtained, which are out of specified range, there is an RF reflection or interference.
 To solve this, check the RF cables.
 The cable dedicated for DPD monitoring path (from PA’s coupling output to board) should have strong shield.
-Else, 10dBm-20dBm RF attenuator should be placed at board receive input, rather than at PA’s coupling output.
+Else, 10-20dBm RF attenuator should be placed at board receive input, rather than at PA’s coupling output.

+   The other option is to press in LimeSuiteGUI, for LMS3 chip, in SXR tab, *Calculate*, *Tune*.

 4. Press *Calibrate gain* to determine DPD digital gain.